trufflesuite/trufflesuite.com/src/blog/truffle-vs-hardhat-breaking-down-the-difference-between-ethereums-top-development-environments/index.md

 The Truffle for VS code extension also has built-in support for a growing number of Web3 tools and services, including [Infura](https://infura.io/), [Truffle debugger](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-debugger/), and [Ganache](https://trufflesuite.com/ganache/).
 This means that with a few clicks,  you can test, debug, and deploy your contracts directly to the Ethereum mainnet and testnets.
 You can also deploy directly to Ganache and Hyperledger Besu using this extension.

 The [Hardhat for VS code Extension](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) caters more towards providing language support for Solidity.
 It offers code completion, Solidity code error detection, code formatting, and code actions.
-It is similar to the [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) by Juan Blanco, although the latter has been around since 2015 and has better and more mature features than the former.
+It is similar to the [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) by Juan Blanco, although the latter has been around since 2015 and offers additional features such as code snippets and Nethereum code generation for integration with .NET projects.

 **Ganache vs. Hardhat Network**